livz/livz.github.io/_posts/2014-03-02-ctp-course-exam-review.md

 ## Study

 After reading through other reviews, I didn't dive straight into the course after the challenge.
 I prepared by going through various exploit development resources.
-The following sites group together a lot of techniques and are very detailed and relevant:
+There are many many places with good documentation but I wanted to list at least the following, which group together a lot of techniques and are very detailed and relevant:
 * [Corelan exploit development tutorials](https://www.corelan.be/index.php/articles/)
 * [FuzzySecurity Exploit tutorials](http://www.fuzzysecurity.com/exploits.html)